Search

 In addition to being modern and quite comfortable, the rate included a buffet breakfast with some variety.
 The location couldn’t be better, both in terms of transport and restaurants.

-What to visit in Lapland
+Places to visit in Lapland in Winter

 » Santa Claus Village

 Rovaniemi is known as the official home of Santa Claus!
-Therefore, there is a whole village dedicated to him and, as you can imagine, delights not only kids but also adults.
-It’s hard to feel more Christmassy than in Santa’s Village.
+Thus, there is a whole village dedicated to him and, as you can imagine, delights not only kids but also adults.

 Lapland What to visit Ultimate Guide Santa Claus Village

-The entrance to the village is free, and then inside there are several places to visit, activities, restaurants and even souvenir shops available.
+Entering the village is free.
+Yet, inside, there are several places to visit, activities, restaurants and even souvenir shops available.
 Of course, most of these places and activities are paid for.
-There are also different accommodations in the village, such as the Santa Claus Holiday Village, Nova Skyland or the Glass Resort.

-As soon as we enter the Village, we are welcomed with the Christmas spirit!
 Right in the central square, we can find a giant thermometer that shows the live temperature.
 This is also where you can find the famous line that marks the beginning of the Arctic Circle.
 At night, the line becomes more visible with its bluish colour.

 💡 EXTRA TIP: There is a Youtube live streaming camera next to the giant thermometer.
-Take the opportunity to call someone while you appear on the camera 😉
+Take the opportunity to call someone while you appear on the camera 😉.

-Of course, Santa’s Village wouldn’t have this name if we couldn’t meet him.
-Santa’s office is probably one of the most popular places in the village and usually, there is a queue to meet him.
 You can’t take pictures when meeting him, but they photograph and record the moment for us to buy later (35€ for a printed photo or 45€ for the photos and video).
-Although I didn’t purchase the photos in the end, the experience was pretty cool anyway and I highly recommend it!
+The experience was pretty cool and I highly recommend it!

 Lapland What to visit Ultimate Guide Santa Claus Village